 Meniscal injuries are the most common injury associated with ACL tears.
-Meniscal injuries should be performed by using the McMurray´s test and observing for joint line tenderness.
+Meniscal injuries should be examined by using the McMurray´s test and observing for joint line tenderness.
 The patient lay on their back on the table, then the clinician flexes the knee up to 90 degrees and applies a rotational force to the tibia.
 When external rotation is applied, the lateral meniscus is examined and when internal rotation is done, the medial meniscus is the one being examined.
 If the patient experiences pain at 90 degrees, this makes a positive McMurrays test.
-The sensitivity for this exam is 16-86% with a 29-96% specificity according to a Systematic review performed by Hing et al (34).According to Konan et al, who evaluated 109 patients with a history of possible meniscal injuries, the diagnostic accuracy of joint line tenderness for meniscal injuries is of 81% for medial meniscal injuries and 90% for lateral meniscus.
+The sensitivity for this exam is 16-86% with a 29-96% specificity according to a Systematic review performed by Hing et al (34).According to Konan et al, who evaluated 109 patients with a history of possible meniscal injuries, the diagnostic accuracy of joint line tenderness for meniscal injuries is of 81% for medial meniscal injuries and 90% for lateral meniscus (35) (Figure 4).
 This test is performed by applying pressure with a finger at the joint line of the knee and the patient acknowledges whether they have pain or not.

+Figure 4.

+Palpation for joint line tenderness

 Imaging